Key House Republican spoke to white nationalist group in 2002: report

 Scalise’s appearance at the event was first reported on Sunday by Louisiana politics blogger Lamar White Jr.

-Reporting by Jonathan Kaminsky in New Orleans; Additional reporting by Victoria Cavaliere in Seattle; Editing by Sharon Bernstein, Mohammad Zargham, Robert Birsel
+Reporting by Jonathan Kaminsky in New Orleans; Editing by Sharon Bernstein and Mohammad Zargham